International parrot trade: Trade in Mexico

-Although it is difficult to account for the exact number of birds trafficked each year, a comprehensive survey of parrot trappers by Defenders of Wildlife, a national nonprofit organization in Mexico, estimates that anywhere from 65,000 to 78,500 birds are captured and traded annually.
+Although it is difficult to account for the exact number of birds trafficked each year, a comprehensive survey of parrot trappers by Defenders of Wildlife, a US-based wildlife advocacy group, estimates that anywhere from 65,000 to 78,500 birds are captured and traded annually.
 The same report indicates that Psittacidae populations have declined as much as 30% in Mexico over the past century due to a combination of habitat loss and overexploitation of the trade of these animals.

 History

 Although declining parrot populations in Mexico are a modern worry, the Psittacine trade is deeply rooted in the country's history and culture.
 The Aztecs often kept parrots and macaws as pets, and their feathers were used to make ceremonial tokens.
 Smaller tribes taken over by the Aztec empire often provided their conquerors with Macaw feathers as a form of tribute and a symbol of submission.

 The Aztecs, who occupied Mesoamerica, also most likely traded Psittacidae feathers and animals with Pueblo peoples living in modern-day New Mexico.
 It is evident that a culture of internal and international trade of these birds existed even before the Spanish conquest.
-The international parrot trade increased as spanish colonization opened the region to new trade routes.
+The international parrot trade increased as Spanish colonization opened the region to new trade routes.

 However, the illegal trade and smuggling of these birds only became recognized as an environmental issue and subsequently legislated in the 20th century.